littlehorse-enterprises/lh-quickstart-python/README.md

 1. Registers a `TaskDef` named `greet` with LittleHorse.
 2. Registers a `WfSpec` named `quickstart` with LittleHorse.

+A [`WfSpec`](https://littlehorse.dev/docs/concepts/workflows) specifies a process which can be orchestrated by LittleHorse.
+A [`TaskDef`](https://littlehorse.dev/docs/concepts/tasks) tells LittleHorse about a specification of a task that can be executed as a step in a `WfSpec`.

 ```
 python -m quickstart.register_workflow